The best time to visit Zion National Park is in the fall, between October and November.

 The best time for horse riding in Zion Canyon National Park is November through March.

-The park’s horseback riding trails occur at the park’s lower elevations where temperatures can reach into triple digits in the summertime and even well into the 80s in the spring and fall, making horseback riding uncomfortable for both man and beast.
+The park’s horseback riding trails occur at the park’s lower elevations where temperatures can reach triple digits in the summertime and even well into the 80s in the spring and fall, making the horseback riding uncomfortable for both man and beast.

 During the winter, temperatures are mild, with daytime highs reaching into the 50s and 60s.
 This is optimal weather for horseback riding.
 You’re also more likely to spot wildlife from horseback during the winter.
-Numerous ranches offer horseback riding experiences into the park year round.
+Numerous ranches offer horseback riding experiences into the park year-round.